maple-labs/maple-docs/technical-resources/singletons/globals.md

 # Permissioning

-The governor multisig is the only entity allowed to change the parameters stored in MapleGlobals, the only exception is pause-related parameters which can also be done by the Security Admin.
+The governor multisig is the primary entity allowed to change the parameters stored in MapleGlobals.
+The operational admin, authorized by the Governor, can modify specific parameters and Security Admin can modify pause-related parameters.

 # Pausing